 Spring time in northern Michigan varies day-to-day.
 Yesterday, was in the lower 40’s and we had snow, sleet, and rain.
 Today we have bright blue skies and the beautiful sunshine.
 The snow is finally gone.
 The snow gear has been washed and put away.
 Ski’s and sleds are put up in the barn until… Continue reading Spring time changes

-David: Even though it was four years ago I can clearly remember the last few minutes of your life.
+It has been four years since I have last held you my precious son…..
+David Even though it was four years ago I can clearly remember the last few minutes of your life.
 Your breathing had become labored making it more difficult for you to breathe.
-The tone of your skin was turning blue due to lack of oxygen.
-Your heart rate had begun to decelerate.
-We knew time… Continue reading Letter to My Son
+The tone of your skin was turning blue due… Continue reading Letter to My Son

-You know that feeling when things pile up and you push them away, saying “I’ll do it another day?”
+Procrastination You know that feeling when things pile up and you push them away, saying “I’ll do it another day?”
 Then you don’t get to it that next day either.
 Pretty soon, what could have been done in an hour or two is now a bigger issue.
 It is called procrastination.
-Procrastination is the act of… Continue reading Don't be a hypocrite
+Procrastination is the act… Continue reading Why Christians Need to Stop Being Hypocrites

 I remember shortly after my boyfriend started dating, he said to me, “You know, you’re kind of a baller for being a teacher.”
 While I appreciated the compliment (I expected to go my entire life without being called a “baller”), I wondered if he was insinuating that I maybe spend a little bit more… Continue reading Guest Post: The Savvy Traveler on a Budget